Click here for the home page

 Ancient Nubia

-It now appears that Egypt bartered with Nubia at first, but after they united under the first pharaoh, the Egyptians were strong enough to take what they wanted.
-An Egyptian relief on a rock near the second cataract shows a Nubian chief tied to the prow of an Egyptian ship, dead bodies floating in the water, and Pharaoh Zer of the I dynasty capturing two Nubian villages.
+It now appears that Egypt bartered with Nubia at first, but after Egypt's unification, the Egyptians were strong enough to take what they wanted.
+An Egyptian relief on a rock near the second cataract shows a Nubian chief tied to the prow of an Egyptian ship, dead bodies floating in the water, and the I dynasty king Djer capturing two Nubian villages.
 Snefru of the IV dynasty also reported an expedition into Nubia, which brought back 7,000 slaves and 200,000 head of cattle.
 Nubia declined rapidly, in population and wealth, and the A-Group disappeared, presumably because of the Egyptian advance.
-By the II dynasty, Egyptian soldiers and merchants were active as far south as Buhen, on the second cataract, and they opened up gold and copper mines in lower Nubia; later on in the IV dynasty, Khufu established diorite quarries.
+By the II dynasty, Egyptian soldiers and merchants were active as far south as Buhen, on the second cataract, and they opened up gold and copper mines in lower Nubia, to match the mines they already had in Egypt's eastern desert; later on in the IV dynasty, Khufu established diorite quarries.

 Buhen and the diorite quarries were abandoned in the V dynasty, and Nubia's population recovered at that time; the Egyptians may have decided to trade with the Nubians again, rather than dominating them.
 Around 2200 B.C., the C-Group emerged between the first and second cataracts.
 The C-Group was similar to the A-Group, but showed a preoccupation with livestock: sheep, goats, gazelles, dogs, and most of all cattle.
 By this time the Egyptians had four names for Nubia: